JoeyStanley/real/_posts/2019-02-07-a-tutorial-in-calculating-vowel-overlap.md

 Probably one of the most cited references on Pillai scores in linguistics is Jennifer Nycz and Lauren Hall-Lew's 2013 [paper](https://asa.scitation.org/doi/10.1121/1.4894063) in the *Proceedings of Meetings on Acoustics*.
 It was one of the measures that they looked at in their meta-analysis of vowel merger.
 If you're curious about the Pillai score and how it compares to other measures of vowel overlap, I encourage you to take a look at that paper.

 To get an intuition of how a Pillai score relates to vowel data, here are some example distributions with 100 measurements in each cluster.
 On the left are two circular distributions.
 In the middle, one cluster is smaller than the other, so the distance between the two is a little bit smaller to get the same overlap.
-On the right, one distibution is ellipsoidal, and the distance between them has to be a bit larger to get the same pillai scores as perfectly circular distributions.
+On the right, one distribution is ellipsoidal, and the distance between them has to be a bit larger to get the same pillai scores as perfectly circular distributions.

 <img src="/images/plots/overlap_tutorial/pillai_example.png" width = "100%">